squarepupil/website-pages/src/pages/questions.md

 a parent is to just enjoy their time with their child and let them know that their future is theirs to make.

-## ... structure?
-My kid needs structure.

-Structure is important, and Sudbury Schools provide the time and space for students to develop their own structure, beginning with how they will structure their day to how they will structure their lives.
-What do kids do when they get together without adults?
-They create structure!
-They make up games with complicated rules and create structure for themselves.

-They also break up those structures.
-They are engines of chaos as well as order, creating organization out of disorder and creating chaos of order.
-It is a messy process, but that is how they acquire a full command of their environment as well as their place in it.

 !questions-kitchen.jpg

-Our students have the ability to come to School Meeting to create structure for the whole school by deciding rules and procedures.
-These governing bodies and processes are detailed in [Our Structure](our-structure.html).
-At other schools, students must follow structure that may or may not have meaning for them, and often have little or any chance to change that structure, whereas at A&I the rules and the structures are created by students for students.

 ## ... teachers?
 What do the teachers do?